ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - Context bound to a given time window and client network: Construct redemption context as F(current time window, client ASN), where F is a pseudorandom function.

-An empty redemption context is not bound to any property of the client session.
 Preventing double spending on tokens requires the origin to keep state associated with the redemption context.
-The size of this state varies based on the size of the redemption context.
-For example, double spend state for unique, per-request redemption contexts only needs to exist within the scope of the request connection or session.
-In contrast, double spend state for empty redemption contexts must be stored and shared across all requests until token-key expiration or rotation.
+An empty redemption context is not bound to any property of the client request, so state to prevent double spending needs to be stored and shared across all servers that can accept request until token-key expiration or rotation.
+For a non-empty redemption context, the double spend state only needs to be stored across the set of servers that will accept tokens with that redemption context.

 Origins that share redemption contexts, i.e., by using the same redemption context, choosing the same issuer, and providing the same origin_info field in